dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/using-dbt-cloud/cloud-environment-variables.md

 [TO CREATE GIF]

 :::info Appropriate coverage
 If you have not set a project level default value for every environment variable, it may be possible that dbt Cloud does not know how to interpret the value of an environment variable in all contexts.
-We leave it to our users to either supply a default or make sure all scenarios where dbt runs have been covered; otherwise, dbt will throw a compile error.
+You should either supply a default value or ensure that specific environment variables are specified for all relevant environments; otherwise, dbt will throw a compile error.
 :::

 ### Handling secrets

-While all environment variables are encrypted in our database regardless of whether they are secrets or not, we want to apply extra care when using environment variables as secrets.
-If you want a particular environment variable to be scrubbed from all logs and error messages, in addition to obfuscating the value in the UI, you need to prefix the key with `DBT_ENV_SECRET_`.
+While all environment variables are encrypted at rest in dbt Cloud, dbt Cloud has additional capabilities for managing environment variables with secret or otherwise sensitive values.
+If you want a particular environment variable to be scrubbed from all logs and error messages, in addition to obfuscating the value in the UI, you can prefix the key with `DBT_ENV_SECRET_`.
 This functionality is supported from `dbt v0.21.0` and on.

 [TO ADD PICTURE]